philipsens/monaco-xsd-code-completion/README.md

 # Manaco XSD Code Completion

-This is a basic and low resource way to provide client-side code completion for the Monaco-editor.
-The XSD is based on the ibisdoc but could work with other XSD's in the future.
+This is a basic and low resource way to provide client-side code completion and other features for the Monaco-editor.
+The code completion is based on the XSD that is provided to the XsdManager.
+It is possible to use multiple XSD's, and namespaces.

 ToDo: